richie48/Mt5-pi-setup/README.md

     sudo apt update
     sudo apt install lxde-core
     ```
-    Then we replace the content in the VNC startup file to the content provided below.
+    Then we replace the content in the VNC startup file with the content provided below.
    ```
-   # Open the start file in an IDE to edit content and after add executable permission
+   # Open the start file in an IDE to edit the content, and after add executable permission
    vi ~/.vnc/xstartup
    chmod +x ~/.vnc/xstartup